Home Education Education Rising in New Mexico

 Mexico culture

 Separate from ESSA, New Mexico’s better training establishments need to look at 60 percent of working-age New Mexicans earning a college degree or post-secondary education credential through 2030.
 Working backward from that goal, the Public Education Department decided that competitive benchmarks had been needed to make that appear.
-These competitive dreams include getting 50 percent of students acting on grade stage in math and analyzing by way of 2020 and notably reducing the number of students requiring remedial education their first year in university.
+These competitive dreams include getting 50 percent of students acting on grade stage in math and analyzing by way of 2020 an,d notably reducing the number of students requiring remedial education thein ir first year in university.

 Teachers’ Union Gives Skandera Failing Grades

-However, no longer absolutely everyone is on board with the sports plan.
-The American Federation of Teachers (AFT) New Mexico bankruptcy is amongst Skandera’s staunchest foes.
-The hard work union received a courtroom injunction against standardized take a look at scores in trainer opinions.
-It antagonistic merit pay for instructors and Skandera’s gadget for the usage of letter grades in college duty.
-AFT New Mexico State President Stephanie Ly said the excessive-stakes desires in a region underneath ESSA would make college students “disinterested” in training.
+However, no longer is everyone on board with the sports plan.
+The American Federation of Teachers (AFT) New Mexico bankruptcy is among the staunchest foes.
+The hard work union received a courtroom injunction against standardized take a look at scores in teacher evaluations.
+It antagonistic merit pay for instructors and Skandera’s gadget for the usause letter grades in college teaching, New Mexico State President Stephanie Ly said the excessive-stakes desires in a region under SA would make college students “disinterested” in education.
+If you have a look at the rules she’s trying to push, they’re all blaming the schools, the groups, and educators,” Ly stated.
+“We were very excited about ESSA.
+It’s a danger to move from hihigh-stakesnegative, punitive guidelines that the Secretary is pushing.
+We want to have a sincere discussion approximately the truth that her policies aren’t working.
+With the State Legislature coming lower back for a unique consultation to take a look at education funding, Ly stated that it is possible to work with lawmakers to combat Skandera’s plans.
+If that doesn’t make paintings, Ly said the union is looking ahead to the 2018 election when a new governor could hire a more proper schooling secretary.

 Education Forbes